-Working environment
+Working Environment

-Before the ESD Field Service kit is deployed, conduct an evaluation of the site to ensure proper setup and readiness.
+Before deploying the ESD Field Service kit, assess the situation at the customer location.
 For example, deploying the kit for a server environment is different than for a desktop or laptop environment.
 Servers are typically installed in a rack within a data center; desktops or laptops are typically placed on office desks or cubicles.
 Always look for a large open flat work area that is free of clutter and large enough to deploy the ESD kit with additional space to accommodate the type of computer that is being repaired.
 The workspace should also be free of insulators that can cause an ESD event.
 On the work area, insulators such as styrofoam and other plastics should always be moved at least 12 inches or 30 centimeters away from sensitive parts before physically handling any hardware components.

-ESD packaging
+ESD Packaging